CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_04_Implementing_Hyper-V_Replica_and_Windows_Server_Backup.md

     ![](../Media/azm4-41.png)

-1. To define variables for backup policy and the file path to back up by using Windows Server Backup, on **SEA-SVR2**, in the Windows PowerShell window hosting the PowerShell Remoting session to **SEA-SVR1**, enter the following commands, and after entering each command, press Enter:
+1. To define variables for backup policy and the file path to back up by using Windows Server Backup, on **SEA-SVR2**, in the Windows PowerShell window hosting the PowerShell Remoting session to **SEA-SVR1**, execute the following commands one by one:

    ```powershell
    $policy = New-WBPolicy